-Self-represented social workers at hearings
+Self-represented social workers at fitness to practise hearings

-Last updated: 5 December 2019
+Last updated: 16 December 2022

 - About this guidance